auryreyes/post-install-config/README.md

 <img src="https://i.imgur.com/4r39Vmo.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>

 osTicket is now set up.
-The following tutorial will demonstrate how to submit and respond to tickets.This will help you gain confidence and skill.
+The following tutorial will demonstrate how to submit and respond to tickets.
+This will help you gain confidence and skill.
 The ticketing system is vital in the Help Desk Profession.